M-o-a-T/moat-mqtt/docs/quickstart.rst

 Quickstart
 ==========

-A quick way for getting started with ``DistMQTT`` is to use console scripts provided for :
+A quick way for getting started with ``MoaT-MQTT`` is to use console scripts provided for :

 * publishing a message on some topic on an external MQTT broker.
 * subscribing some topics and getting published messages.